 Goal-Setting Action Assignments:

-1) Meet with your Program Facilitator to discuss the essential skills (these can be either technical or “soft” skills) necessary to continue to progress to more senior levels of leadership/responsibility within your organization.
+2) Meet with your Program Facilitator to discuss the essential skills (these can be either technical or “soft” skills) necessary to continue to progress to more senior levels of leadership/responsibility within your organization.
 Compare what you’ve learned from each of your organizations and discuss with your Peer Circle.

 3) Re-read your most recent performance review and pick one skill/function that you would like to better develop.
 Create a development plan for that skill.
-If you like, meet with your Program Facilitator to identify firm- or organization-specific development tools available to you.
+Discuss your development plan with your Peer Circle and ask for feedback.

-3) Review your report and the online materials from the MBTI session presented in April (view Adobe materials here and Harley-Davidson materials here).
+4) Review your report and the online materials from the TypeCoach session presented in May.
 Develop and implement a plan to refine your approach to working with a supervising attorney who displays a different personality type.

-5) Meet with your Program Facilitator to to review training opportunities available within your organization and/or community.
+6) Meet with your Program Facilitator to review training opportunities available within your organization and/or community.

 Suggested Readings on Goal-Setting:

-While optional, these books/articles will help to supplement the module on Goal-Setting.
+While optional, these resources will help to supplement the e-module on Goal-Setting.

-3) “Make Your Work Resolutions Stick” by Rebecca Knight - Harvard Business Review
+6) “Make Your Work Resolutions Stick,” by Rebecca Knight, Harvard Business Review (7 minutes)

-Please contact Lori Lorenzo, Program Director, with any questions on substance or deadlines.
+Please email firstname.lastname@example.org with any questions on substance or deadlines.

-For technical questions about the Pathfinder Portal, please contact Jessica Sabesan, LCLD Communications & Marketing Manager.
+For technical questions about the Pathfinder E-Module Portal, please contact Chenoa Forrester, LCLD Programs Specialist.